-It grows from 12 to 36 inches tall and 9 to 30 inches wide.
-It has large leaves are pointed, dark green and coarse with a hairy leaves surface.
-It can also bloom small bell-shaped flowers in the late spring that that may be purple, pink, cream, or white in color.
+It can also bloom small bell-shaped flowers in the late spring that may be purple, pink, cream, or white in color.

 This vigorously-growing common comfrey plant can be planted any time when the soil is not frozen.
-It thrives in partial to full sun and in loamy, well-drained, moist soil.
+It thrives in partial to full sun and in loamy, well-drained, moist, and rich soils.

 Planting and Caring for Comfrey

 Planting comfrey is a relatively easy affair.
 They can be grown from comfrey seeds which can be started indoors or sown directly.
 Just make sure that your soil is no longer frozen.

 You can also start with a purchased new plant you can transfer into the ground or a container garden.
 Alternatively, you can use comfrey root cuttings from existing comfrey plants to propagate it.

 Plant comfrey a space of 2 feet in between.
 While it can tolerate a wide range of soil conditions such as clay soil or sandy soil, it thrives best in loamy soil with good drainage and a lot of organic matter.